Convex-Dev/design/papers/convex-whitepaper.md

 Peer C: (stake 40) ordering = XXXXZY
 ```

 This procedure provably converges to a single ordering.
 Any situation where peers are voting for different blocks (in any position) is unstable.
 It will converge towards one outcome, since peers will switch to an ordering calculated to have a slight majority.
-After a few rounds of belief propagation, all good Peers will align on the same ordering.
+After a few rounds of belief propagation, all good peers will align on the same ordering.

 #### Stability